cdapio/cdap/docs/developer-guide/source/security.rst

    * - Response Fields
      - Description
    * - ``invalid_request``
-     - The request is missing a required parameter or is otherwise malformed.
+     - The request is missing a required parameter or is otherwise malformed
    * - ``invalid_token``
      - The supplied access token is expired, malformed, or otherwise invalid.
 The client may request a new access token from the authorization server and try the call again.
    * - ``insufficient_scope``
-     - The supplied access token was valid, but the authenticated identity failed authorization for the requested resource.
+     - The supplied access token was valid, but the authenticated identity failed authorization for the requested resource

 Example
 .......